-Young smokersI stopped smoking more than fifty years ago when I attended a teaching round on the chest ward of the hospital where I trained.
-Nonetheless, for professional purposes I subscribed to the NHS ‘Smokefree’ motivational emails.
+Young smokersI stopped smoking more than fifty years ago when I attended a teaching round on the men’s chest ward of St Bartholomew’s Hospital in London where I trained.
+Nonetheless, for professional purposes I subscribed to the NHS Smokefree motivational emails.
 Except they aren’t.
 This is discussed in my new book, Smoking is a Psychological Problem.

 Once you’re on their mailing list they don’t let you go unless you request to be unsubcribed.
 Is this because they think the scheme may not be very effective?
 If so, and if I were still a smoker, I shouldn’t blame them for such lack of confidence in its efficacy.